dmbarbour/glas/README.md

 # Glas Language

-Glas is a purely functional language with transparent futures and rich metaprogramming, generally programmed in an imperative and object-oriented style.
-Glas leverages futures to model pass-by-reference parameters and interactive computations.
-Objects build upon pass-by-reference with a dash of syntactic sugar.
+Glas is a purely functional language with transparent futures and rich metaprogramming.
+In the default syntax, Glas is programmed in a procedural-functional style, with signatures and structures similar to ML.
+However, Glas supports package-defined syntax which can support other styles.

 Glas is designed to support [direct manipulation interfaces](https://en.wikipedia.org/wiki/Direct_manipulation_interface).
-Transparent futures are an essential aspect of this, enabling interactions to be modeled as simple data structures.
-Glas is ultimately intended for end-user programming and lightweight sharing of software artifacts.
-These features would build upon the direct manipulation interfaces and functional purity.
+Transparent futures are an essential aspect of this, enabling interactive sessions and protocols to be modeled as data structures, which can be rendered and manipulated directly.

-Glas is intended to be a full-spectrum language, with good performance and access to hardware acceleration via FPGA, GPGPU, and cloud computing.
-To support this without violating purity, Glas will support rich static analysis and flexible annotations.

 See [design](docs/GlasDesign.md) document for details.